thenadz/document-gallery/README.txt

 **Relation Option** *(New in Version 1.4)*

 The relation option should only be used when also using the *category or custom taxonomy* option (see above).
-Additionally, this option is only effective in WordPress installs version 3.1 or higher.
-Older versions cannot use this value and will ignore it.

-When using multiple taxa, this option allows you to decide whether the attachments returned must meet all of the taxa_names specified (AND) or a minimum of one match (OR).
+When using multiple taxa, or multiple terms for a single taxon, this option allows you to decide whether the attachments returned must meet all of the taxa_names specified (AND) or a minimum of one match (OR).

 = Customize Appearance =